Sharing Your Interview Link

 Open any project from your dashboard.
 Near the top of the project page, you will see your interview link displayed alongside a copy button.
 The format looks like this:

+The domain is determined by your deployment.
 Click the copy icon to place the full URL on your clipboard.
 That is all you need to start collecting responses.

 Customizing the Slug